Balkoth-dev/WOTR_BOAT_BOAT_BOAT/README.md

 * Added Resting hotkey to cheats.
 * Added target under cursor hotkey to cheats.
 * Added Kill All hotkey to cheats.
-* Added cheat to spawn any enemy you want.
+* Added cheat to spawn an enemy you want.
 ```
 ## Change Log
 ```